omriharel/deej/README.md

 - `mic` is a special option to control your microphone's input level _(uses the default recording device)_
 - `deej.unmapped` is a special option to control all apps that aren't bound to any slider ("everything else")
 - On Windows, `deej.current` is a special option to control whichever app is currently in focus
+- On Windows, `deej.custom_match` is a special option to control any process where their path matches the defined regex in `custom_directory_match_regex`
 - On Windows, you can specify a device's full name, i.e. `Speakers (Realtek High Definition Audio)`, to bind that device's level to a slider.
 This doesn't conflict with the default `master` and `mic` options, and works for both input and output devices.
   - Be sure to use the full device name, as seen in the menu that comes up when left-clicking the speaker icon in the tray menu
 - `system` is a special option on Windows to control the "System sounds" volume in the Windows mixer